michaliskambi/many-cubes/README.md

 It's just a simplest example how to easily create / modify / remove many cubes.

+It uses https://castle-engine.io/occlusion_culling .
+Though it doesn't have a city-on-foot view that would best benefit from occlusion culling.
+Your view may be better for occlusion culling.

 Using [Castle Game Engine](https://castle-engine.io/).

 ## Building